 LSD Trips: Something Happened to Me Yesterday

 It's not really clear what causes a bad trip, especially since each trip can be very different depending on the person.
 LSD users sometimes say that it's due to the "set and setting."
 This means that if you are already in a bad mood, or you trip in a highly structured environment that requires you to think logically (such as school), you could have a bad trip.
-This may include losing sight of the illusory aspect of tripping, which results in fear and paranoia.
+This may include losing sight of the illusory aspect of tripping, which results in fear and paranoia, and a feeling of dying of being in hell.
 The loss of control is frightening, and it seems like the trip will never end [source: Davis].